EarthObservation/RVT_py/docs/install.rst

 QGIS Plugin
 -----------
-.. # TODO Describe, web portal

-QGIS plugin can be installed from the QGIS plugins web portal.
-The installation and usage is described in :ref:`qgis`.
+QGIS RVT plugin installation and usage is described in :ref:`qgis`.